-The large extensive clay-with-flints grassland areas of the Middle and East Common are of special value, with few habitats of this type currently remaining in Bedfordshire.
-Although much of the original flora was lost under the twenty years of cultivation following the "Dig for Victory" campaign, the number of species has increased steadily over the years.
+The large extensive clay-with-flints acid grassland areas of the Middle and East Common are of special value, with few habitats of this type currently remaining in Bedfordshire.
+Although much of the original flora would have been lost under the twenty years of cultivation following the "Dig for Victory" campaign, the number of species has steadily increased over the years.